Fifty years on, Nigeria struggles with memory of Biafra civil war | The Japan Times

 The security forces — deployed heavily in the region — are quick to stamp out any clamor for a new Biafra.

-At the end of the war in 1970, Nigeria’s war leader Yukubu Gowon famously declared there would be “no victor, no vanquished” as he sought to reunite his shattered country.
+At the end of the war in 1970, Nigerian leader Yukubu Gowon famously declared there would be “no victor, no vanquished” as he sought to reunite his shattered country.

 The leader of the breakaway Republic of Biafra, Chukwuemeka Odumegwu Ojukwu, went into exile for 13 years before being pardoned.
 He returned to Nigerian politics but was detained for 10 months in prison.